Way 2 Goodlife

 THIRTEEN AND UP

 When kids reach the age of 13, they’re legally allowed to do certain jobs.
-They can do anything for work that doesn’t affect safety, education or health.
-Of course, go over the list posted above first as there are many great ideas for all ages of teens, and then check out these additional ideas:
+They can do anything for work that doesn’t affect safety, education, or health.
+They can do all things kids under thirteen can do, so start there first.
+Here are other ideas:

-• Virtual Assistant – many bloggers look for reliable virtual assistants to do a variety of tasks like email management.
+• Virtual Assistant – many bloggers look for reliable virtual assistants for tasks like email management.

 • Computer repair – If this is your skill, you can earn money repairing computers.

-• Lawn and garden care – Many of us adults are so busy in our everyday lives that we don’t really want to go home and take care of the lawn.
-That is why mowing lawns and other lawn care tasks are such great jobs for teens!
+• Lawn and garden care – Many adults are so busy in their everyday lives that they don’t want to go home and take care of the lawn.
+That is why mowing lawns and other lawn care tasks are great for teens!

 • Tutoring – Are you good at a particular subject in school?
 Would you like to help others learn that subject?
 You can tutor them!
 Parents often pay very well to have a good tutor helping their child learn.

-• Install stereos, TVs, etc. – many people don’t like to install and assemble things, but almost anyone needs to get it done.
+• Install stereos, TVs, etc. – many people dislike installing and assembling things, but almost anyone needs to get it done.

 13 yo Teen girl in construction head